Jun 27 , 2020

 - Made from the same truly naturally unbleached paper as RAW Classic Papers

-- Each cone comes with an expertly fashioned paper filter tip
+- No need to cut up business cards as filters - each cone comes with an expertly fashioned paper filter tip

 How to Roll a Joint with a Cigarette: